DietkeSt/GraphicDesignShop/TESTING.md

 - [Full CSS Validation Report](documentation/validation/css_validation.pdf)

-- No errors or warnings were found when passing through the official [W3C (Jigsaw)](https://jigsaw.w3.org/css-validator/#validate_by_uri) validator except for the warnings about the use of css root variables and webkits for the box-shadow.
+- No errors or warnings were found when passing through the official [W3C (Jigsaw)](https://jigsaw.w3.org/css-validator/#validate_by_uri) validator except for the warnings about the use of bootstrap and jquery.
 However, css code works perfectly on various devices.

 ### JS Validation: